Topics Map > Ed Tech Tools > CANVAS > Groups

 Sections

-In a Canvas class, a section is simply a segment of the class roster used for administrative purposes.
+In a Canvas class, a section is simply a segment of the class roster.
+For example, Biology 350 might have two sections: section 001 for undergrads and section 002 for grad students.
 Sections in Canvas are created automatically and students are added to sections when courses are crosslisted in PAWS.
 Note that instructors cannot manually add students to sections in Canvas.

 Instructors can limit an assignment to a specific section of students, set different assignment due dates for different sections, and can take attendance by section.
 Additionally, instructors can assign Canvas modules to specific class sections.
 Modules that are assigned to a specific section can only be seen by students in that section, and assignments in the module are available only to the students in the assigned section.